Gateways

-DocTocToc structures its work around five complementary pillars aimed at improving access to healthcare for young children.
+DocTocToc’s work is organized around five complementary “gateways” aimed at improving access to healthcare for young children.

 Mobile clinic

 DocTocToc’s mobile clinic offers free health and psychosocial services to children aged 0 to 5 who are not yet served by the health and social services system.
-The clinic, housed in a 100% energy-efficient bus, travels in the North of the island of Montreal, a part of the city where children with developmental vulnerabilities are overrepresented when starting kindergarten.
-This has a negative impact on their academic success and ability to reach their full potential.
+The clinic is housed in a 100% energy-efficient bus which travels to the north of the island of Montreal.
+Children entering kindergarten there are known to be overrepresented by developmental vulnerabilities that have a negative impact on their school performance and eventual ability to reach their full potential.

 Partnerships and cross-sector collaboration

-On top of caring for small children, DocTocToc’s team orients families toward relevant resources in their sector.
-It also creates partnerships and is always looking to collaborate with community organizations working with families and the health and social services network.
-The goal is to create a safety net for children, giving them the best chance to reach their full potential.
+As well as caring for small children, DocTocToc’s team orients families toward relevant resources in their area.
+It also creates partnerships and looks to collaborate with those community organizations that work with families and the health and social services network.
+The overriding goal is to create a support system for children that gives them opportunity to fully develop.

 Teaching